heximcz/raspberry-pico-mqtt-bme680/README.md

-# Library for Raspberry Pico W with CircuitPython and different sensors:
+# Library for Raspberry Pico W with CircuitPython and different sensors

 To measure the temperatures of individual rooms,, I decided to create my own solution by implementing temperature sensors with a Raspberry Pico W, CircuitPython and MQTT.